-The nuclear fuels were created in the cosmic event that created the universe and were deposited in the earth as it took form.
-There are two families of nuclear fuels, those for fission (uranium and thorium) and those for fusion (protium $|{}^{1}{1}H|$, deuterium, helium-3, and lithium).
-Only uranium fission has been developed as a commercial source of nuclear energy.
 Although fusion has been developed as a military weapon, the hydrogen bomb, it is premature to include the fusion fuels in the world's inventory of capital energy.
-The technology for controlled fusion is not available, nor is development of a controlled fusion process expected in the next several decades.
-When available it would increase the capital supply to a level greater than that from all other sources combined.16
+The technology for controlled fusion is not available, nor is development of a controlled fusion process expected in the next decade.
+When available it would increase the capital supply to a level greater than that from all other sources combined [15].

 In 1990, the National Academy of Science completed an energy study that concluded that commercial fusion power may be required by the year 2050.
-By that time 40 percent of the oil reserves will have been consumed, and current natural gas reserves can supply only about half of the projected needs.
-The discovery of additional deposits and improved production might meet the need for natural gas, but at a higher price.
+By that time 40% of the oil reserves will have been consumed, and current natural gas reserves can supply only about half of the projected needs.
+Since then, the discovery of additional deposits and improved production methods have met the need for natural gas and decreased prices.

-Little use was made of the earth's capital energy until the nineteenth century, and now 5 to 8 percent of that resource may have been consumed.
+Little use was made of the earth's capital energy until the nineteenth century, and now 5-8% of that resource may have been consumed.
 Yet even though most of the fossil fuels remain, there are increasing problems with their extraction and distribution and the pollution that is incidental to their use.
 The demand for energy is increasing as the world continues to industrialize.
-In 2002, the annual per capita consumption in the United States was 340 million Btus versus 190 million in Russia, 47.7 million in Brazil, and 13.5 million in India.
+In 2002, the annual per capita consumption in the United States was 340 million Btus vs.190 million in Russia, 47.7 million in Brazil, and 13.5 million in India.
 The increasing demand will stem from population growth and increases in the standard of living.
 It will be accompanied by increased energy use for the extraction of marginal resources and the treatment of wastes before their release into the earth's environment.

 Petroleum is and will remain the major source of mobile energy for the next century.
 However, petroleum production has passed its peak in the United States, and in several decades it may peak in the rest of the world.
-However, in 2001, approximately 45.8 trillion kW hours of energy were consumed worldwide using oil, and projections indicate that this number jumps to approximately 71-74 trillion kW hours in 2025, indicating a \sim 58.3% increase in oil consumption.
-Also in 2001, the U.S. energy supply from petroleum products was 11.2 trillion kW hours, and it is projected that this number will increase to 16.1 trillion kW hours, indicating a 43.8% increase.8
+However, in 2001, approximately 45.8 trillion kWh of energy were consumed worldwide using oil, and projections indicate that this number will increase to approximately 71-74 trillion kWh in 2025, indicating a ~58.3% increase in oil consumption.
+Also in 2001, the US energy supply from petroleum products was 11.2 trillion kWh, and it is projected that this number will increase to 16.1 trillion kWh, indicating a 43.8% increase [8].